CyberianHertz/SafexNodeOptimization/README.md

 ## Test it!
 1. If you followed along, you are ssh'd into your VM and have two tmux panes open, one with a shell promp and the other with htop.
 2. Navigate to your mining software (safexd or xmrig) and start it as you normally would.
+3. Check the performance of your miner by typing `status` and hitting `<ENTER>` (for safexd) or pressing the h key (in xmrig).
-3. Watch to see the htop graphs fill up for RAM as the miner begins its work.
+4. Watch to see the htop graphs fill up for RAM as the miner begins its work.
 In xmrig you will see that hash pages are at 100%, and you should see a good 20 to 40 percent increase in your hash.
-4. Watch htop and you'll see the swap file filling up over time... meaning, your system should be more stable!
+5. Watch htop and you'll see the swap file filling up over time... meaning, your system should be more stable!

 Note: Watch for a bit, and if you get a `Segmentation fault (core dumped)` error, resubmit your mining command and it should continue fine.